dmitrysobolev/ts-proto-effect-example/README.md

-# TypeScript Protobuf with Effect Example
+# TypeScript gRPC with Protobuf and Effect Example

-This project demonstrates how to use Protocol Buffers (protobuf) with TypeScript and the Effect library to build a simple stock price API.
+This project demonstrates how to use gRPC with Protocol Buffers (protobuf) and the Effect library in TypeScript to build a stock price API.

 ## Features

+- **gRPC**: High-performance RPC framework using HTTP/2
-- **Protocol Buffers**: Type-safe message serialization
+- **Protocol Buffers**: Binary serialization for efficient data transfer
 - **Effect**: Functional programming with powerful error handling and streaming
-- **TypeScript**: Full type safety across the stack
+- **TypeScript**: Full type safety with generated types from protobuf
-- **HTTP Server/Client**: RESTful API with streaming support
+- **Streaming**: Real-time price updates using gRPC server streaming

 ## Project Structure